What is the Best Flashcards App in 2023?

 Is it available on Windows, Mac or online via a web browser?

-If you are learning foreign languages, medicine or law, do you need a spaced repetition method
+If you are learning foreign languages, medicine or law, do you need a spaced repetition quiz method for each of your study practice sessions?

 Do you need a variety of study modes such as cram mode?

-Do you need to add your own images or handwriting?
+Do you need to add your own images or handwriting useful for studying science (physics, chemistry, biology) and maths?

 Do you want a fairly simple flashcard app or one with lots of advanced functions